 Eagles album billboard on Sunset Strip

-Album front cover & album poster
+Album front cover & album fold-out poster

 Don Henley, Bernie Leadon, Glenn Frey, and Randy Meisner